-In compliance with Section 7(c) of the Endangered Species Act of 1973, as amended, lists of species and critical habitat were acquired from the USFWS Information for Planning and Conservation (IPaC) website on 04 October 2023 (Project Code: 2024-0001362) for the Proposed Action Area.
-The St. Louis District has made a "may affect, not likely to adversely affect" (NLAA) determination for the Gray Bat, Indiana Bat, Northern Long-eared Bat, Tricolored Bat, Alligator Snapping Turtle, and Rabbitsfoot Mussel.
+The USACE St. Louis District is requesting consultation with the USFWS under Section 7 of the ESA for the following effects determinations.
+The St. Louis District has made a "may affect, not likely to adversely affect" (NLAA) determination for the Indiana bat, northern long-eared bat, and tricolored bat.
 The St. Louis District has made a "not likely to jeopardize the continued existence" determination for the monarch butterfly.
+A "no effect" determination was made for eastern massasauga, decurrent false aster, and eastern prairie fringed orchid.